Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Experiments

-\textbf{Effectiveness of AFE.} In order to accentuate appearance features linked with shape, we incorporated the AFE into the ``B+S+I".
-The corresponding results, as depicted in Tab. \ref{Component_ablation}, reflect an enhancement in Rank-1, mAP, and mINP, in ``All search" mode, these metrics increased from 74.6\%, 71.0\%, and 57.7\% to 76.1\%, 72.6\%, and 59.8\%, respectively, in ``Indoor search" mode, the metrics improved from 79.4\%, 83.2\%, and 79.8\% to 82.4\%, 85.4\%, and 82.2\%, respectively.
-This suggests that in contrast to typical appearance features, appearance features centered on shape are better at emphasizing identity-discriminative information related to individuals while minimizing the influence of background and other irrelevant noise features.
-Furthermore, as delineated in Tab. \ref{param_flops}, the computational overhead imposed by AFE is negligibly minimal after rounding, rendering it inconsequential during the inference phase.
-This ensures that the introduction of AFE hardly imposes any burden on the model's inference process.
+\textbf{Effectiveness of AFE.} In order to emphasize appearance features related to shape, we incorporated the AFE into the ``Baseline+SFP+ISR''.
+The corresponding results, as depicted in Tab. \ref{Component_ablation}, reflect an enhancement in Rank-1, mAP, and mINP, in ``All search" mode, these metrics increased from 74.6\%, 71.0\%, and 57.7\% to 76.1\%, 72.6\%, and 59.8\%, respectively.
+In ``Indoor search" mode, the metrics improved from 79.4\%, 83.2\%, and 79.8\% to 82.4\%, 85.4\%, and 82.2\% in Rank-1, mAP, and mINP, respectively.
+This suggests that in contrast to typical appearance features, appearance features centered on shape are better at emphasizing identity-discriminative features related to individuals while minimizing the influence of modality, background, and other irrelevant noise features.